mxochicale/arXiv/README.md

 # Contents

 * [Articles Summaries](https://github.com/mxochicale/arXiv/issues)
-	* Articles are organised by issues and labels
+	* Articles are organised by issues and its own labels

 # How to Contribute

 * Create an Issue for the paper or publication you want to submit
-* Use the following template for each Issue
+* Use the automatic template that appears when submitting an issue
+	* Title
+	* Author(s)
 	* Abstract
 	* Article link
 	* Author(s) / Organisation